musichin/ReactiveLiveData/README.md

 ```

 ## Java
-Reactive LiveData is fully written in Kotlin but can be also used in pure Java projects without any Kotlin (runtime) dependencies.
+Reactive LiveData is fully written in Kotlin but can be also used in pure Java projects.
 There are two ways how you can do that.
 It's recommended to wrap your LiveData in `ReactiveLiveData`:
 ```java
 LiveData<Object> source = // 1, 2, 3, 4